federicocasares/cavifree/README.md

 - **Edge Intensity Multiplier** (default: 0.6): Multiplies the intensity of edges.
 The higher it is, the more edges will be fully highlighted, regardless of their angle.
 - **Sharpness** (default: 0.9): Affects the importance of the current pixel compared to surrounding pixels being sampled.
 Has no effect when the radius is 0.

+## Troubleshooting
+It's entirely possible the link between the custom function contained in the HLSL file and the shader graph is broken upon importing.
+If so, you can just open the shader graph, find the `Custom Function` node and populate the `Source` field with the included HLSL file `GetAverageCurvature`.

 ## Example

 ### OFF